 These institutional reforms have had a real impact on people’s lives, as the point of reference for policy in the areas of employment, education, culture, housing, social benefit schemes, health care, public transport and so on increasingly has, in a stepwise manner, become people’s region or community.
 This has impacted the mere exposure to references to these groups and, thereby, their relevance to individuals.
 In particular, the structuring of political parties, public television and radio along community and regional lines illuminates the split of the public debate in the Belgian society.
-However, the salience and the framing of the institutional regionalization has been radically different in both regions (Sinardet and Morsink 2011, blinded for review).
+However, the salience and the framing of the institutional regionalization has been radically different in both regions (Sinardet and Morsink 2011, Dupuy et al. 2018).
 In Flanders, the salience was high and the framing relied both on identity and socio-economic discourses.
 In Wallonia, the salience was very low.
 This allows for studying the effects of institutional regionalization in two contexts with the same institutional reform, but a different salience of the issue.

 In addition to these traits, the Belgian case is unique as data are available on citizens’ attitudes about the division of competences between the central and subnational levels for a substantial period of this regionalization process (1991-2019).
 Cross-sectional data from eight election surveys offer the opportunity to describe the evolution of support for regionalization among representative samples of the Flemish and Walloon populations.
 Given the absence of a long-term panel study, we cannot follow the trajectories of individuals.
 Yet, the repeated cross-sections do allow for tracing trajectories across cohorts in these populations, while allowing us to study individual-level correlations between experience with institutional regionalization, identification, and support for regionalization at different points in time (Grasso et al. 2017; Svallfors 2010; Tiberj 2017).